Supporting the up-skilling of entrepreneurs in developing countries

 The selected accelerators, incubators, seed funds and other entrepreneur support organisations from Sub-Saharan Africa will receive a curriculum and training to yield better outcomes for entrepreneurs and the customers they serve.
 Village Capital will equip intermediaries with curriculum and content to facilitate their own programmes for enterprises in their ecosystem to become attractive to investors.
 Programme resources such as the curriculum and content will be delivered in a comprehensive “one stop shop” on how to run effective accelerator programmes to make early stage companies investment ready.

-The intended impact is that 15 ESOs in the region are equipped to deliver effective training and development for their community of entrepreneurs to become investment ready.
-The programme focuses on specific lessons for ESOs to find, train and invest in entrepreneurs.
+The intended impact is to increase the capacity of ESOs across Sub Saharan Africa, which in turn will lead to more deal flow for impact enterprises addressing countrywide or regional problems, such as financial inclusion, agriculture, healthcare, environmental sustainability and others affecting those in poverty.
+Village Capital will achieve the impact by identifying and equipping 15 ESOs in the region to deliver effective training and development for their community of entrepreneurs to become investment ready.
+The programme focuses on specific lessons for ESOs to find, train and invest in these enterprises.

 Completion: December 2018.